Caiit/Personal_Teaching_Aid/PROGRESS.md

   - Sphinx speech recognition

 ## 09-02-2017
-Managed to get openface working locally.
+Managed to get openface working locally: followed the setup by hand from http://cmusatyalab.github.io/openface/setup/

 Created our own little dataset and script to test openfaces with a webcam.